-The greatest weakness in a standalone Parenting Agreement involves the lack of enforce-ability and recognition by Courts and law enforcement and the difficulty in dealing with violations of such agreements.
+The greatest weakness in a standalone Parenting Agreement involves the lack of enforceability and recognition by courts and law enforcement.
+There is also difficulty in dealing with violations of such agreements.

 In essence, Parenting Agreements that are NOT incorporated or adopted into a Court Order will not typically be enforced by law enforcement, and a Judge is free to over rule or ignore a Parenting Agreement if the Court determines it is not in the best interest of a minor child.